nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/2GenTutorialStyle.md

     Errors users may encounter and what to do about them (e.g., software installation errors)

 # Customize admonition titles by specifying the admonition title in quotes.
 For example:

+!!! note "Learning Objectives"

+    Learning objectives for the lesson

 !!! note "Key Points"